fastly/sigsci-splunk-app/README.md

 ## Where to get API Information?

-The Corp name and Site names are in the URL for the dashboard.
-For example if we had a API name of `foo` for the corp and a dashboard api name of `bar` we would see it like the following:
+The Corp name and Dashboard Site names are in the URL for the dashboard.
+For example if we had a Corp Name of `foo` and a Dashboard Site name of `bar` we would see it like the following:

 `https://dashboard.signalsciences.net/corps/foo/sites/bar`